javve/javve.github.io/source/_posts/2012-01-26-listjs-plugins-guide.markdown

 categories: listjs
 ---

-{% img float-right default /images/projects/listjs/listjs-logo.jpg %}
+{% img pull-right width33 /images/projects/listjs/logo.png %}

 Version 0.2.0 introduced a new feature of List.js called plugins.
 This post will guide you through how to use and make plugins.